frederikprijck/blog.kwintenp/_posts/2017-03-11-how-to-setup-marble-testing.md

 // We define an object that represents the values
 // in the stream above.
 We used the 'c' to denote
 // a 'next' event and we use the same 'c' in the
-// object below to show the value. const charactersValues = {c: [obiWan, c3po, leia]};
+// object below to point to the actual value. const charactersValues = {c: [obiWan, c3po, leia]};

 // The ASCII and the values above aren't streams